 That’s it!
 You’ve now discovered how to convert your files to a CAD format.
 If it were your specific intention to convert images AutoCAD, you might be interested in our dedicated tutorial: How to Convert an Image to AutoCAD.

 In addition to the DXF file format, most CAD applications will also support the DWG format.
 If you need to convert your images to DWG, you will be pleased to discover that Scan2CAD also supports DWG conversion.
 See our separate tutorial: Ultimate Guide: JPG-to-DWG Conversion.

 Raster-to-vector conversion is not always perfect.
 The quality of your DXF file is highly dependent on the quality of the original raster image.

 - Choose high-resolution images with as little pixelation as possible.
 We’ve written a handy checklist on selecting the right raster image for conversion.

-- You can also clean your raster image first before conversion: using Scan2CAD features like speckle removal, line thicken or specification of gap jump distance.
-Be sure to read our guide for more tips and tricks to image conversion!
+- You can also clean your raster image first before conversion: using Scan2CAD features like speckle removal, line thickening, or specification of gap jump distance.
+Be sure to read our guide for more tips and tricks for image conversion!